- Your Chrome or Firefox browser may stop automatically opening magnet links with default torrent clients.

 - Follow the steps in the article to troubleshoot the issue and get your magnet links working again.

-If you have downloaded torrents, you know what Magnet links are how do they work.
+If you have downloaded torrents, you know what Magnet links are and how they work.
 Magnet links are most commonly used for peer-2-peer file sharing.
-However, at times the magnet links can stop working on Chrome and Firefox.
+However, several users reported that magnet links are not working on Chrome and Firefox.

 In this article, we have listed a few troubleshooting tips that you can try to fix the magnet links not working issue on your Chrome and Firefox browser.